Venus and Adonis (Shakespeare poem): Synopsis

 Adonis is a young man renowned for his incredible beauty.
 However, he is not interested at all in love; he only wants to go hunting.
 Venus is the goddess of love.
 When she sees Adonis, she falls in love with him, and comes down to earth, where she encounters him setting out on a hunt.
 She desires him to get off his horse, and speak to her.
 Adonis doesn't want to talk to any woman, not even a goddess.
 So she forces him, and then lies down beside him, gazes at him, and talks of love.
 She craves a kiss; he wants to leave and go hunting.
 He manages to get away, and he goes to get his horse.

 At that moment, his horse becomes enamoured of another horse, who at first resists, but soon the two animals gallop off together, which keeps Adonis from going hunting.
 Venus approaches him, and continues to speak to him of love.
 He listens for a bit, then turns away scornfully.
 This pains her, and she faints.
 Afraid he might have killed her, Adonis kneels beside her, strokes and kisses her.
 Venus recovers and requests one last kiss.
 He reluctantly gives in.

-Venus wants to see him again; Adonis tells her that he cannot tomorrow, because he is going to hunt the wild boar.
+Venus wants to see him again; Adonis tells her that he cannot see her tomorrow, because he is going to hunt the wild boar.
 Venus has a vision, and warns him that if he does so, he will be killed by a boar.
 She then flings herself on him, tackling him to the ground.
 He pries himself loose, and lectures her on the topic of lust versus love.
 He then leaves; she cries.

 The next morning Venus roams the woods searching for Adonis.
 She hears dogs and hunters in the distance.
 Thinking of her vision that he will be killed by the boar, she is afraid, and hurries to catch up with the hunt.
 She comes across hunting dogs that are injured.
 Then she finds Adonis, killed by a wild boar.
 Venus is devastated.
 Because this loss occurred to the goddess of love, she decrees that love will henceforth be mixed with suspicion, fear, and sadness and that love will be "fickle, false and full of fraud".
 Adonis's body has grown cold and pale.
 His blood gives colour to the plants all around him.
 A flower grows from the soil beneath him.
 It is white and purple, like blood on Adonis's flesh.
 Venus, bereft, leaves to confine herself to Paphos, on Cyprus, where she was worshipped.